Bodyweight Butt, Core + Pelvic Floor Workout

 So just doing ab exercises or kegels all day, every day?
 Well, it just isn’t gonna work.

-A little known fact when think about “the core” is that it’s more than just your abdominal muscles.
-If you’ve been following us for a little while you may have already heard us talking about the “Inner Unit” or “Deep Core.”
+A little known fact when think about “the core” is that it involves more than just your abdominal muscles.

-The core is a system of multiple muscles.
+The core is a system of multiple muscles that should work together.
 Check this post out to understand how the muscles of the deep core work together and how to better engage your pelvic floor!

 Aw geez, thanks Ryan!